EPA Seeks Peer Reviewers For Phthalates Risk Evaluation Under TSCA

 Nominees must also provide financial disclosures to ensure impartiality, avoiding any conflict of interest in the peer review process.

-Public Participation and Deadlines
+Public Participation And Deadlines

 Public engagement is a key component.
 Stakeholders will have access to technical support documents, expected to be released incrementally over the next six months, ensuring adequate time for review and feedback.
 The deadline for nominations is 30 days from the Federal Register notice publication, with submissions directed to the EPA Science Advisory Committee on Chemicals (SACC).

-Impact on Regulatory Decisions
+Impact On Regulatory Decisions

 The SACC's review will influence EPA's final risk evaluations and risk management measures for these phthalates.
 The agency emphasises the importance of diverse scientific perspectives in shaping policy decisions.